-The spotlight is on Bobby Vinton also nicknamed "The Polish Prince" due to his Polish ethnic
+Bobby Vinton nicknamed "The Polish Prince", due to his Polish ethnic background, love for music

 He formed his first band at the age of 16 and played around the